cgustave/fgtconfig/README.md

 `<match [tag='my_tag1' noTag='my_tag' rules='xxxxx' release='my_release_re'  buildMin='min' buildMax='max' logic='stopOnMatch*|nextIfRuleNoMatch' ] >`

 - Encloses part4 (scoping statements), part5 (condition statement) and optionally part6 items
-  Allow to apply a different rules based on different pre-match filters such as release.
+  Allows to apply a different rules based on different pre-match filters such as release.
   Multiple <match> are allowed with a 'stop-on-match' behavior Eventually, a <match> without other attribute can used as a last 'catch-all' Pre-matching attributes can be combined in one single match statement.
 If so, all must be true to match (AND)